-The Company's financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as endorsed by the EU.
+The Company's financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
 The financial statements have been prepared under the historical cost convention.
 These financial statements have been prepared under the assumption that the Company will be able to continue as a going concern.

-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS as adopted by the European Union requires the use of certain critical accounting estimates.
 It also requires the Management Board to exercise its judgement in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 4.